 opium poppy, which grows in southern Asia.
 Semi-synthetic opioids, such as oxycodone (e.g., OxyContin), hydromorphone (e.g., Dilaudid) or hydrocodone (e.g., Tussionex) are made by

 changing the chemical structure of naturally occurring opioids.
-Synthetic opioids, such as methadone and meperidine (e.g., Demerol) are made from chemicals without using a naturally occurring opioid
+Synthetic opioids, such as methadone, meperidine (e.g., Demerol) and fentanyl (Duragesic Patch), are made from chemicals without using a naturally occurring opioid

 as a starting material.